 - Children from a fatherless home are twice as likely to drop out of school before graduating.
 (National Public Radio)

-- 24.7 million children in the United States live in a home where there is no biologic father present.
+- 24.7 million children in the United States live in a home where there is no biological father present.
 (National Public Radio)

 - 57% of the fatherless homes in the United States involved African American/Black households.
 Hispanic households have a 31% fatherless rate, while Caucasian/White households have a 20% fatherless rate.
 (National Public Rate)

-- In 2011, 44% of the children in home headed by a single mother were living in poverty.
-Just 12% of families living in a married -couple family were in poverty.
+- In 2011, 44% of the children in homes headed by single mothers were living in poverty.
+Just 12% of families living with a married -couple family were in poverty.
 (U.S. Census Bureau)

 - Children who live in a single-parent home are more than 2 times more like to commit suicide.
 (The Lancet)

 - 72% of Americans believe that a fatherless home is the most significant social problem and family problem that is facing their country.
 (National Center for Fathering)